TheBueckert/Developer_Exercise_Clyde/README.md

 underline, [Alvaro Trigo](https://alvarotrigo.com/blog/hamburger-menu-css/) for the css-only hamburger menu, and [this codepen](https://alvarotrigo.com/blog/hamburger-menu-css/) for the clock.

+When I wasn't sure what to do for something I just referenced the Apple website.
+This was the inspiration for the hamburger menu.

 In all there were a few things I wish I did differently.
 Some files could be trimmed down, and parts of the experience made smoother.
 Importing the local JSON file into Safari was also quite a headache.
 At the end of the day, this was a great learning experience, and I am very happy that I took it on.